shi510/ffem/README.md

 ## Recommendation Steps for Training.
 1. Set 'loss'=`CenterSoftmax` or `ProxySoftmax`, then train with vggface2 dataset.
-2. Set 'loss'=`AddictiveMargin`, then train with large identity dataset.
+2. Set 'loss'=`AdditiveMargin`, then train with large identity dataset.
 The training command is `python train/main.py`.